 By using an analogy with material suppliers, we suggest combining the Group Fuzzy Analytic Network Process (GFANP) with the TOPSIS technique for priority ranking in order to get over these restrictions.
 These voids are filled by our suggested quantitative methodology, which offers a solid framework for choosing the best material provider [22].
 Cost and environmental impact are taken into account when determining the significance of comparing TIRs.
 Furthermore, consideration is given to the requirement for connectivity.
 The significance of these elements in determining the best solutions has been underlined in numerous research.
 Different strategies, like Dress A's similarity-based ranking strategy, can be employed to ascertain the relative value of various alternatives when assessing them using the TOPSIS method [23].
 Predefined thresholds, like fixed sizes or peak defiles, combined with different statistical methodologies are common ways to determine alert levels.
-There are a number of methods for this. each with its own technique, such as establishing warning levels and designating severity with color codes.
+There are a number of methods for this, each with its own technique, such as establishing warning levels and designating severity with color codes.
 Nevertheless, there are differences in how these approaches determine warning levels, and each has unique benefits and drawbacks.
 Because of its distinct benefits, this study suggests using the TOPSIS technique to determine alert levels [24].
 To achieve objectivity, we employed the entropy-dipsi technique to evaluate the competitiveness of industrial clusters.
-Our study produces results that accurately reflect these clusters' comparative performance. closely matching their real evolution [25].
+Our study produces results that accurately reflect these clusters' comparative performance, closely matching their real evolution [25].
 The right strategy must be used in order to lessen the effects of heterogeneity.

 For determining the significance of decision factors, the entropy method has shown itself to be a dependable choice.
-In order to train instructional materials, assess allocation estimates, and create an entropy-TOPSIS framework, this study incorporates the entropy approach into the TOPSIS model [26].
+Mishra, et al. propose DEMATEL-based techniques for managing concurrent data access, enhancing information system reliability [26].
 For data processing in this situation, the fuzzy-TOPSIS technique makes use of weighting variables and linguistic features.
 Employee hierarchy is established, decisions about pay increases are guided, top performers are identified, and mutual recognition between the organization and its employees is fostered based on predetermined criteria [27].
-The ability of the TOPSIS technique to pinpoint the solutions that are closest to the ideal makes it stand out among the other multi-criteria decision analysis (MCDA) and decision making (MCDM) approaches.
+The ability of the TOPSIS technique to pinpoint the solutions that are closest to the ideal makes it stand out among the other multicriteria decision analysis (MCDA) and decision making (MCDM) approaches.
 Despite its wide range of applications, it dependably yields dependable and beneficial outcomes [27].
 Mutual funds are a popular choice among the many investment options available in the financial sector.
 Two main issues are the subject of this article.
 It first highlights how crucial it is to examine each sign separately rather than combining them all at once.
 It also draws attention to the difficulties in assessing the performance of mutual funds.